oneup03/NV3D-Glass/README.md

 - **Click-through FSE popup**: the 3D output window is `WS_EX_LAYERED |
   WS_EX_TRANSPARENT` - mouse clicks pass through to whatever is underneath, so you can interact with the captured game without alt-tab.
+- **Force full capture Hz** (control panel toggles, shown for Window / Monitor / Katanga sources): some games drop to a few fps when the mouse is idle and the 3D popup fully occludes them - WGC because DWM stops compositing the hidden source, and/or because Windows throttles the occluded game.
+Both toggles opt the game out of Windows power throttling and then keep it awake at ~120 Hz.
+Leave both off unless a source runs at a few fps hands-off, then enable whichever works for that game (or both).
+  Only active while the 3D output is showing.
+    - **Cursor jiggle** (`force_full_capture_hz`): nudges the cursor +1/-1 px
+      (no net movement) each tick to force DWM to keep compositing.
+This is the one that fixes the WGC floor, but the global cursor events can make a raw-input game's camera shimmer.
+    - **Game poke** (`force_capture_hz_postmsg`): posts a same-position `WM_MOUSEMOVE` straight to the game window to keep its render loop pumping.
+Gentler (no global cursor motion) and more portable, but only helps games that idle on lack of input - not the WGC compositing floor.
 - **Lock cursor to captured window** (control panel toggle): while the 3D output is showing, clips the mouse to the focused window's client area so mouse-look games don't let the pointer wander onto the desktop or another